Lucy drawing tool estimates updated

 He was often distracted, but after four years of development, he finally launched Lucy Drawing Tool.
 Over the years, the product has grown steadily, and as of 2021, its total sales have exceeded $10 million.

-See also Simple Habit's Net Worth and Income After Shark Tank!
+See also Boost Oxgen Net Worth – Their success after Shark Tank!

 Shark Tank Appearance